Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Keep the ones that make you smile and get rid of the rest.
 You can sell them online or donate them to local libraries or thrift stores.

-Think about it, when is the last time you have made a puzzle?
-It is a great calming activity and it will keep you mentally engaged as well.
+Think about it, when is the last time you have done a puzzle?
+It is a great calming activity, and it will keep you mentally engaged as well.

 Ask your friends if you can borrow some puzzles or check your local Facebook group.

 Do you know how many big cities have a walking tour available when you visit them?
 You can do that yourself!

 Check the historical and cultural highlights in your city and walk around to see them.
 Do some research on the history, and you will be much wiser at the end of the day.

 When the weather is good, pack your lunch and go for a picnic in the park.

 Unleash your creative self and take your camera or phone to take pictures.
 Take pictures of anything and everything that you think is interesting.
 Plus, take lots of them.